kscoulter/board-together/README.md

 # BoardTogether
 Connecting people with love of boardgames.
+Easy way to find enough players for your favorite board games!

 ##User Stories
 * As a user I should be able to log in to my account